Victory Theater

 The Victory Theatre (in stone on building, spelled "re") is a theater in Holyoke, Massachusetts.
-It was built in 1920 by the Goldstein Brothers Amusement Company.
+It was built in 1919 and opened in 1920 by the Goldstein Brothers Amusement Company.
 The architecture is in the Art Deco style and is considered the last of its type between Boston and Albany.
-Closed for nearly four decades, as of November 2018 its owners, the Massachusetts International Festival of the Arts (MIFA), were in the process of obtaining permits and meeting construction contractors for renovation; by January 2019 the MIFA Victory Theatre group had its final architectural plans approved by the city planning board, along with construction fencing and signage special permits, with a goal of opening the theater by its 100th anniversary on December 20, 2020.
+The Victory, a 1,600 seat Broadway-style theater has been derelict since 1979.
+Bought by Massachusetts International Festival of the Arts (MIFA) in 2009, the Victory will be returned by MIFA, to its role as a major performing arts center for the entire region.
+Fundraising for the 61 million dollar project continues through private, individual, corporate, and foundation donations, public grants, and State and Federal Historic Tax Credits and New Market Tax Credits.
+Recently the City of Holyoke made a 2 Million commitment in American Rescue Plan Act (ARPA) funds to the Victory and that the project anticipates funding of $3.5 Million to be allocated to build on these city funds through Governor Healey's capital spending plan.

+On December 31, 2020, MIFA Victory Theatre celebrated the theater's 100th Birthday with a virtual event featuring a magical digital treat and specially MIFA commissioned centennial fanfare composed by Iván E. Rodríguez.

 History

 Samuel and Nathan Goldstein of Western Massachusetts Theatres Incorporated (at that time known as “G.B.
 Theatres”) were early pioneers in the movie business, having started in the first decade of the 20th century operating what were then known as “nickelodeons” which were storefront movie houses.
 Along with The Broadway Theatre in Springfield, the Victory represented their expansion into the “major leagues” as they rode the crest of the wave of the movies’ exploding popularity at the end of World War I. The Victory's name itself is a reference to the Allied Victory in the World War the year before on November 11, 1918.
 The Eagle Medallion at the center of the proscenium ties it all together.

 In the 1920s these grand theatres were known as “presentation houses” and offered a combined bill of a silent film and a stage show on the same program and for a single admission price.
 The performances were often presented on a “continuous show” basis.
 The Victory Symphony Orchestra provided accompaniment for the film and music for the live show as well.
 The Grand Organ often substituted for the orchestra during matinee performances.
 The relatively shallow depth of the Victory's stage suggests that it was designed for “vaudeville” type acts presented along with a film, rather than fully mounted stage productions.
 The arrival of “talking pictures” in the late 1920s resulted in the eventual elimination of the live portion of the program.

 The theater suffered fire damage in 1942.

 The Victory continued to operate on a continuous show basis through the early 1970s, opening daily at 1:00 P.M. and running double feature film programs continuously until 11:00 P.M.